kingdon-ci/k8s-dr-runbook/architecture-reference/architecture-and-execution/create-the-cluster.md

 ### VCluster + K3s

 [VCluster](https://www.vcluster.com/) is a virtual Kubernetes cluster that runs inside a regular namespace, and we decided this was a good choice for our staging "pet" environments as well as for ephemeral clusters.
+The goal was to keep important parts hermetic, like the Harbor instance and localized S3-compatible storage buckets; they should be easy to back up and restore, or create from scratch.
+There is no retention requirement for our Harbor instance, (we'd just prefer to keep it rather than wiping and reconfiguring every time that Staging is recreated.)

-It has a fast lifecycle for iterating quickly on the design of this disaster recovery guide.
+VCluster has a fast lifecycle workflow for iterating quickly on the design of this disaster recovery guide.
 If your cluster takes longer to provision and destroy, then you will certainly do it with a lesser frequency.
+We want to encourage our dev team to destroy and recreate staging frequently, so it will be less painful whenever we need to repeat this process in production.

 We needed to know that we could delete and recreate clusters smoothly in order to produce this demo, and that meant we'd be destroying a lot of test environments!
 VCluster was more practical for testing; we went from a weekly drill with our staging cluster, to this example disaster recovery trial that works from end-to-end in less than 5 minutes.